ClareMSYanGit/Interop-TestSuites/ExchangeActiveSync/Docs/ExchangeEASTestSuiteSpecification.md

 ### Message structures

 Becuase the C\# proxy class is used by the multiple test suites.
-So the the C\# proxy class is defined in the common library.
+So the C\# proxy class is defined in the common library.

 Adapter